sheetaldesai/suggest_angular/README.md

     Type 'select from table1,table2' and move cursor between 'select' and 'from' to get a list of columns from table1 and table2
 10. List of tables for particular columns
     Type 'select col1,col2 from' and move cursor after 'from' to get a list of tables that have col1 and col2.
+11. Selecting an item from the dropdown will insert that column name/table name into the textarea query.